Shamaran85/agile-chess-labb/backend/lobby/lobby-server/README.md

 	* `eventList` - It returns the current event list.

 ## Using
+* Installed MongoDB is the first requirement.
+* Change the API configs at:
+    * `/config/database.js`: for database MongoDB.
+    * `/config/webserver.js`: for Expressjs server.
+* Run `npm i` to install all needed dependencies.

 You may want to use [Insomnia](https://insomnia.rest/) for your test.
 It makes your life easier. ;-)

-* View `/src/config/index.js` file if you want to know about the API config.
-* Open the web browser console to view the results.
-* Run `npm i` to install all needed dependencies.
-* Run `npm start` to start your local web server at `http://localhost:9000`.
+## Tested
+* mLab on Heroku (MongoDB 3.6.9).
+* MongoDB 4.1.6 on AWS.